Master of Occupational Therapy (M.O.T.)

 - TOEFL and TSE/Test A - if applicable

-- Application can be submitted to OTCAS mid July - October 15th
+- Application can be submitted to OTCAS July 18th - October 15th.
+This application will close at midnight EST on October 15th.
+No late applications will be accepted.

 - Use a permanent email address when applying to OTCAS.

-- Evaluators - one of the evaluators must be the occupational therapist you observed for 20 hours.
-The other two evaluators should be academic or professional references.
+- A minimum of three Evaluators are required - one of the evaluators must be the occupational therapist you observed for 20 hours.
+The other two evaluators are academic or professional references.

 Submit the following documents to OTCAS